Skip to main content

 • Weight of snow and ice: The accumulation of ice and snow on roofs and structures can result in damage, including roof collapses or structural issues.

-• Snowmelt: As spring arrives and temperatures begin to rise, the melting snow can further exacerbate the risk of water damage, as melting snow can seep into homes and cause flooding or water intrusion.
+• Snowmelt: As spring arrives and temperatures begin to rise, the melting snow can further exacerbate the risk of water damage, as melting snow can seep into homes and cause water intrusion.

 Fun facts about Vermont:

-• Montpelier is the smallest capital in the U.S.2
+• With a population of 8,000, Montpelier is the smallest capital in the U.S.2

 • The Vermont Teddy Bear Company produces around 500,000 teddy bears every year.2

-• Vermont is home to over 100 covered bridges.2
+• Vermont is home to over 100 covered bridges but no billboards.2

 How to get home insurance in Vermont